-LEARN ABOUT MEAL PREP AND CLEANUP: Everyone on the crew is needed to pitch in with meals.
+LEARN ABOUT MEAL PREP AND CLEANUP: Everyone aboard is needed to pitch in with meals.
 This means cooking and cleaning up.
 Simple skills such as slicing, dicing, and DOING DISHES BY HAND IN A SINK are performed everyday.
 If you and your group are not well versed in these subjects, take the time to become so before you arrive!
-Good hygiene aboard is no-negotiable–it is a requirement!
+Good hygiene aboard is non-negotiable–it is a requirement!

 ANCHOR WATCH: Everyone will be expected to stand watch in shifts during the night time hours.
 Bring along a book and headlamp if you like!